 For example:

-Using Nice and Good Effectively
+Effectively Using the LO’s Nice and Good

 1. Consider the Intention